Best Down Jackets of 2024

 Hybrid jackets may be great options for folks who want one jacket that will work for a variety of conditions and activities, as we did in the wet Pacific Northwest.
 We also appreciated we could keep our phone or valuables in a hand warmer pocket or an internal zippered pocket (note: phone batteries last a lot longer when they are kept warm and not exposed to cold!).

-The Cerium has a lot in common with the Arc’teryx Atom LT, which keeps the LT in its name for 2022/23.
-As we discuss in the Best Synthetics Jacket article, the Atom LT is the synthetic-only jacket most similar to the Cerium.
+The Cerium has a lot in common with the Arc’teryx Atom.
+As we discuss in the Best Synthetics Jacket article, the Atom is the synthetic-only jacket most similar to the Cerium.
 They’re both lightweight, though the Cerium is about 2 oz lighter for the same size.
-But the biggest difference is we found the Cerium is much warmer than the Atom LT.
+But the biggest difference is we found the Cerium is much warmer than the Atom.
 Customers call the Cerium a "camp jacket" whereas the Atom that we recommend is active insulation for activities like alpine climbing.

 A nice bonus is that Arc'teryx jackets don’t adhere as tightly to stereotypical “men’s“ and “women’s“ colors as many brands do.
 They provide a wide option of gender-neutral colors in both categories.